ahmadawais/Emoji-Log-VSCode/readme.md

 To setup:

 1. Have Alfred 3 with PowerPack installed
-2. For auto-expansion, in _Alfred Settings » Features » Snippets_ ensure the "Automatically expand snippets by Keyword" box is checked
+2. For auto expansion, in _Alfred Settings » Features » Snippets_ ensure the "Automatically expand snippets by Keyword" box is checked
 3. Download & open [`Emoji-Log.alfredsnippets`](Emoji-Log.alfredsnippets), deselecting "Strip snippets of 'auto expand' flag" when prompted

 This will give the following text expander keywords for the Emoji-Log: